A. General. In accordance with this regulation, a hospital shall have in effect a credentialing process.

 (6) Uniform Standard Credentialing Form.

-(a) Effective January 1, 2004, a hospital shall use the uniform standard credentialing form approved by the Department for the initial credentialing of a physician seeking appointment or employment.
+(a) A hospital shall use the uniform standard credentialing form approved by the Department for the initial credentialing of a physician seeking appointment or employment.

 (b) Use of the uniform standard credentialing form does not preclude a hospital from requiring additional information, attestations, or supplemental documentation as required by that hospital's credentialing process.